Mashhood-Husnain/Vortex-Game-Engine/README.md

 Vortex Engine is a personal project currently in its early development stages.
 It serves as a foundational bridge between basic rendering and a complete game engine, focusing heavily on low-level systems like memory management and pipeline optimization.

 While core features such as high-performance particle pooling and instanced rendering are functional, the engine is actively evolving.
 Many standard features, including complex lighting and a scene hierarchy, are on the roadmap.
 This project follows a bottom-up approach to ensure a fast, efficient, and highly optimized base for future implementations.

-(Note: I am building this from scratch to learn engine architecture, so expect rough edges as I figure out what I am doing!)

 ## Prerequisites
 Vortex Engine is currently built for Linux (Ubuntu/Debian).